-10890102 .....1 credit Integrate necessary skills for student success by developing an academic plan, identifying interpersonal attributes for success, adopting efficient and effective learning strategies, and utilizing Mid-State resources, policies, and processes.
-This course must be completed prior to obtaining 12 credits and as a graduation requirement.
+108901021 credit Integrate necessary skills for student success by developing an academic plan, identifying interpersonal attributes for success, adopting efficient and effective learning strategies, and utilizing Mid-State resources, policies, and processes.
+This course must be completed prior to obtaining 12 credits and is a graduation requirement.